 My son and wife have started your program with great results, and I am happy for them.
 But recently they decided their three children (ages 13, 12, and 4) should be on (the Whole30) too.
 Not one of these children are overweight in any area; they are all tall and slim.

 Thanks so much for writing with your concerns.
-I’ll do my best to help you understand a bit more about our program, and give you my best advice for talking to your son and daughter-in-law about their decision to do the Whole30 with their children.
+I’ll do my best to help you understand a bit more about our program.
+I’ll also give you my best advice for talking to your son and daughter-in-law about their decision to do the Whole30 with their children.
 There are a few moving parts here, so I’ll take them one at a time.

 Why Parents Put their Kids on the Whole30

-Parents also put their children on the Whole30 for many reasons, but in most cases, they use the program to identify food sensitivities—foods that are having a negative impact on their kids’ health.
+Parents also put their children on the Whole30 for many reasons, but in most cases, they use the program to identify food sensitivities.
+These are foods that are having a negative impact on their kids’ health.
 (The Whole30 is, in part, an elimination diet.)
 These food sensitivities and their resulting health effects can manifest in children in any number of ways, including:

 - Behavioral issues (attention deficit, tantrums, hyperactivity, anxiety, aggressiveness, etc.)

-- Digestions issues (stomach aches, constipation, diarrhea, gas, bloating, spitting up, etc.)
+- Digestive issues (stomach aches, constipation, diarrhea, gas, bloating, spitting up, etc.)